benshrimpton/intern_test/README.md

-# This test is about speed not accuracy.
+# This test is about speed not accuracy and following instructions.

 * Create a GIT branch as your name to push to when complete.
 Time limit is 5 minutes.